 In my very unscientific approach I have seen differences between content I have loaded to a Blackboard (Bb) course and how it is displayed in the browser and in the App, but I’ve not seen what a Bb course looks like if it’s been designed purely for access and interactions through the App.
 Here’s why i’m asking:

-I suspect that the course, designed for mobile, would not work well for anyone else.
+- I suspect that the course, designed for mobile, would not work well for a desktop learner.

-I suspect that elements like tables and other “customization” approaches (as Bb refers to them) will not work pedagogically when we follow the Bb guide and the “suggest adding these content types as a PDF file”.
+- I suspect that some elements, like tables and other “customization” approaches (as Bb refers to them), will not work pedagogically when we follow the Bb guide and the “suggest adding these content types as a PDF file” advice.

 I see plenty of resources that mimic the Bb help pages and resources, but none that actually explain and/or showcase good ‘design’.
 If you have examples, or links, or screenshots, or reports, or journal articles you can share with the rest of us then please leave them in comments below.